cs573-24s/a2-DataVis-7Ways/README.md

 ### Technical Achievements

-- **Color Legend** For this graph, I added a color legend using additional svg variables to specify the placement, text, and colors.
+- **Color Legend:** For this graph, I added a color legend using additional svg variables to specify the placement, text, and colors.
 Users can view this legend in the top left corner of the graph.

 ![D3Vis](img/D3Vis.png)